 Distance of open burning from values (m) Distance of open burning from values (m) Neighbouring buildings residences (including seasonal residences in use), and businesses 100 - 1000 1000+ Nearest property line of hospitals, schools, community care facilities, and identified sensitive receptors.
-500 - 2000 2000+ Opacity 40 requirements Does not exceed 40% during the 30-minute period following the start of open burning and does not exceed 15% for more than 5 consecutive minutes during any other 30-minute period during open burning Vegetative debris stacking Vegetative debris is not stacked above the air outlet of the air curtain incinerators.
-Operational continuity Air curtain blowers operate continuously until the incinerators cease combustion of the vegetative debris or until all the vegetative debris has been reduced to ash Ignition Time Not earlier than 1 hour after sunrise N/A Timing of addition of vegetative debris From one hour after sunrise to sunset N/A Ventilation forecast Fair or better for the day open burning is carried on; a Poor forecast for the day requires that no more vegetative debris is ignited N/A
+500 - 2000 2000+ Opacity 40 requirements Does not exceed 40% during the start of open burning and does no consecutive minutes during any oburning Vegetative debris stacking Vegetative debris is not stacked above the air outlet of the air curtain incinerators.
+Operational continuity nuously until the incinerators cease ris or until all the vegetative debris Ignition Time Not earlier than 1 hour after sunrise N/A Timing of addition of vegetative debris From one hour after sunrise to sunset N/A Ventilation forecast Fair or better for the day open burning is carried on; a Poor forecast for the day requires that no more vegetative debris is ignited N/A